opsmate-ai/opsmate/docs/production.md

 The following example we:

 - Create a new namespace `opsmate-workspace`
-- Create a new cluster role `opsmate-cluster-reader` that comes with a cluster read-only access to the Kubernetes cluster.
+- Create a new cluster role `opsmate-cluster-reader` which is bound to the `opsmate-cluster-reader` service account.
-- Create a new environment build `cluster-reader` that will be used to run the `Opsmate` task.
+- Create a new `environmentBuild` called `cluster-reader` which will be used as a template for running the `Opsmate` task.

+The `environmentBuild` is composed of:

+- A `opsmate` container that runs as a Web UI and API server.
+- A `worker` container that is responsible for running background heavy-lifting tasks such as ingesting the knowledge base and embedding into the vector database.
+- The `opsmate` and the `worker` containers shared the same volume for storing the sqlite database and the vector database.

 <details><summary>Click to show opsmate-cluster-reader ClusterRole</summary>